Curtin-Open-Knowledge-Initiative/oa-book-geography/templates/paper.md

 * OA books have increased access and usage for under-served populations and low or middle income countries, including a high number of countries from Africa.
 * OA books as a group have {{ text_data.oa_times_more_downloads }} times more downloads than non-OA books and {{ text_data.oa_times_more_citations }} the number of citations.
 * There is higher (at least 2.7-fold) usage (via downloads) of OA books across every stratum in our sample.
 That is for every type of book, every discipline, and each of the three years of publication in the sample, OA books show more usage than their non-OA comparison groups.
 This holds for every month after publication and for alternate categories such as imprints.
-* Books that contain the name of a country or region in their title generally show enhanced usage in that country or region.
+* Books that contain the name of a country or region in their title generally show increased usage in that country or region.
 This effect is clearest for Latin America and Africa and is greater for OA titles.
 * Anonymous downloads are generally around double that of logged downloads.
 This means reporting that relies on institutional identification will be substantially undercounting the usage of OA books.

 These findings are important for stakeholders by providing a robust understanding of the benefits of publishing books in OA forms.
 They give support to evidence-based publishing and marketing strategies for publishers.
 They also equip authors with enhanced knowledge for making decisions about publishing venues, formats and titles, etc. It is our hope that these findings will facilitate the advancement towards a greater diversity of readership and accessibility.